 The rural women of Sierra Leone suffered the most during the war.
-And now they are showing the world that they are SO much more than mere victims⎯they are mighty peacebuilders, and mighty leaders.
+And now they are showing the world that they are so much more than victims ⎯ they are mighty peacebuilders, and mighty leaders.
 And they are healing their communities, and themselves, in their role as Fambul Tok Peace Mothers.

 Our inside-out peacebuilding in Sierra Leone has yielded a powerful space for women’s leadership, uniquely supported within a whole-of-community framework.
-In this inside-out approach, local leaders and communities are supported over the long term, and connected in with regional and national infrastructure that enhances learning, impact, and sustainability.
+In this inside-out approach, the seeds of leadership are recognized and nurtured, and new leaders are invited forward.
+Local leaders and communities are supported over the long term, and connected in with regional and national infrastructure that enhances learning, impact, and sustainability.

 Blog banner image (c) Sara Terry for Catalyst for Peace